hassio-addons/addon-tailscale/tailscale/DOCS.md

 be publicly available._

 **Note:** _You should not use the port number in the URL that you used previously to access Home Assistant.
-Tailscale Funnel works on the default HTTPS port 443 (or the port configured in option `proxy_and_funnel_port`)._
+Tailscale Serve and Funnel works on the default HTTPS port 443 (or the port configured in option `share_on_port`)._

 **Note:** _If you encounter strange browser behaviour or strange error messages, try to clear all site related cookies, clear all browser cache, restart browser._

-### Option: `proxy_and_funnel_port`
+### Option: `share_on_port`

-This option allows you to configure the port the Tailscale Proxy and Funnel features are accessible on the tailnet (in case of Tailscale Proxy is enabled) and optionally on the internet (in case of Tailscale Funnel is also enabled).
+This option allows you to configure the port the Tailscale Serve and Funnel features are accessible on the tailnet and internet.

 Only port number 443, 8443 and 10000 is allowed by Tailscale.